-The Outlaw House dates back to 1914.
-It was designed by architect George Bigelow Rogers, who designed many local landmarks including the Mobile Public Library Main Branch, Bellingrath House, and the Van Antwerp Building.
-The house is considered one of Alabama’s most exemplery in the Spanish Colonial Revival subset of the Colonial Revival Movement.
+The Outlaw House has an interesting past dating back to 1914.
+It was designed by notable architect George Bigelow Rogers, who designed many local Alabama landmarks including the Mobile Public Library Main Branch, Bellingrath House, and the Van Antwerp Building.
+The house is considered one of Alabama’s most exemplary in the Spanish Colonial Revival subset of the Colonial Revival Movement.
 With its thick stucco walls, arched doorways, overhanging eaves, roof brackets, and solid massing the home conveys in spirit and execution a certain Mediterranean flair.
 During the early 20th century, the Outlaw House was one of the few large period revival dwellings constructed in rural Mobile County.

 George Cabell Outlaw acquired the property in 1925.
 It is rumored he won it in a poker game.
 Outlaw, along with James Arthur Morrison, founded Morrison’s Cafeteria in 1920.
 Morrison helped develop the cafeteria dining concept, which was unique at the time and would later become synonymous with the South.
 The public quickly accepted the idea of self-serve home-style cooked food offered at a modest price.
 At its peak, Morrison’s Cafeteria expanded to more than 150 restaurants that offered meals 365 days a year.